Illicit markets and targeted violence in Afghanistan

 This project examines the potential of using illicit market violence in Afghanistan as a proxy to project current and future trends of other illicit and criminal market development in the country.
 It does so by using a methodology developed by GI-TOC to examine targeted assassinations.
 By applying variables from the methodology to research and analysis on targeted violence in Afghanistan during a period of increased violent crimes against civilians (2020-2021), the project maps recent trends in the country and aims to explore whether monitoring such violence can serve as a proxy for understanding the changing dynamics of illicit economies and criminal actors at the national and regional scale.

-Between 2020-2021 civilian casualties in Afghanistan increased, with women, human rights defenders, and media workers as primary targets.
-Findings from the research suggests:
+Between 2020 and 2021 civilian casualties in Afghanistan increased, with women, human rights defenders, and media workers as primary targets.
+Findings from the research suggest:

 While this research is not an in-depth investigation of violence across different illicit markets in Afghanistan, it raises potentially important questions about whether the variables to monitor assassinations could be used to better understand the complexities of illicit economies in Afghanistan and how to address them.
 It proposes a framework for further research by using a methodologically sound proxy indicator of such violence to examine the evolution of Afghanistan’s illicit markets.
 This approach could support the creation of a mechanism that promotes a safer environment for civil society actors, supports stabilisation and development efforts, and promotes policies that enhance community resilience, security, transparency, and accountability of government and private actors.